 The NRA actually went on to help to write many of the federal laws restricting gun use in the 20th century.
 In the 1920s and 1930s, the NRA’s leaders helped write and lobby for the first federal gun control laws—the very kinds of laws that the modern NRA now opposes.

-Only after a leadership coup in 1977 did the NRA became a powerful political force operating on the premise that more guns are the answer to society’s worst violence.
+Only after a leadership coup in 1977 did the NRA become a powerful political force operating on the premise that more guns are the answer to society’s worst violence.
 The NRA advocated arming commercial airline pilots after 9/11 and teachers after Sandy Hook, while opposing new restrictions on gun usage.

 (For more on the history of gun control, see Adam Winkler, Gunfight: the Battle over the Right to Bear Arms in America.)